 For cystic echinococcosis, treatment depends on cyst characteristics and cyst type.
+WHO has developed ultrasound criteria than can assist in determining treatment strategies.
 Some uncomplicated cysts do not require any treatment.
 Surgical removal is preferred when cysts are large (>10 cm), secondarily infected, or located in certain organs (brain, lung, or kidney).
-PAIR (puncture, aspiration, injection, reaspiration) is a minimally invasive technique used to treat cysts in the liver and other abdominal locations.
+PAIR (puncture, aspiration, injection, reaspiration) is a minimally invasive technique used to treat some types of cysts in the liver and other abdominal locations.
 It is less risky and less expensive than surgery.
 Benzimidazoles (albendazole, mebendazole) should be given to prevent recurrence after surgery or PAIR.
+Additional percutaneous interventions are sometimes needed.
 Benzimidazoles may be used to treat small cysts (<5 cm).
 Albendazole should be given continuously, with no monthly treatment interruptions and in 2 divided doses, with a fat-rich meal to increase its bioavailability.
 Approximately 30% of patients treated with albendazole are cured after 3–6 months, and even higher proportions (30%–50%) demonstrate regression of cyst size and alleviation of symptoms.

 Alveolar hydatid disease may require surgery and long-term albendazole but has a high case-fatality ratio.
 Praziquantel is used in some circumstances.
 Management of complex cases may require consultation with a tropical medicine specialist.